 Once upon a time, changing jobs every few years would look bad on your resume, it meant that the employee either did not get along with the team or had commitment issues.
 Times are changing, and Millennials have a very strong desire to continuously learn and develop their skills which lead to frequent job changes.

 Two to three years is considered an average tenure of an employee.
 Toggling between many companies and industries becomes a vital part of current professionals.
 The advantage of this trend is that there are many choices throughout your career, the disadvantage is that not all those choices might be good.

 Choosing the right job or deciding on “The” company to work for might not be the dilemma of only experienced job seekers, but is a daunting task even for beginners.
-No matter how lucrative the opportunity is, it’s easy for seasoned as well as first timers to divert all their attention in impressing the right people, in the process, they forget to weigh certain pros and cons.
+No matter how lucrative the opportunity is, it’s easy for seasoned as well as first-timers to divert all their attention to impressing the right people, in the process, they forget to weigh certain pros and cons.

 Once the right career path is selected with due diligence, you need to list down the non-negotiables.
 Remember your priorities will change with age and experience, hence it is a good practice to re-visit the list from time to time.

 Development Plan - Consider a good training and development opportunity.
 A bigger company might offer this and similarly, in a smaller company you might have more responsibility, both would lead to a skill set growth, while one might be organised the other would teach you practical application, choose where you learn.
 Is the work atmosphere conducive?
 Also, understand the organisational hierarchy, and separate the title from the responsibility, because at the end of the day it is what you do that will get you your next opportunity.